Coming For 2025: Homeowners’ Course In Home Performance

 • Identify what constitutes a healthy indoor environment by focusing on ventilation, moisture control, and the potential need to address issues like radon, asbestos, or mold.
 Learn strategies to improve air quality while ensuring your home remains energy-efficient.

-By the end of this module, you will have a foundational understanding of building science principles that will empower you to take informed steps toward improving your home's energy efficiency, leading to energy savings and a more comfortable living environment.
+By the end of this module, you will have a foundational understanding of building science principles that will empower you to take informed steps choosing measures to improve home energy efficiency.

 Common Retrofit Packages: